 “I found this programme really beneficial and useful.
 The content was relevant to the issues many of us experience in our own countries.
 The conflict analysis tool was super beneficial as it can be applied back home.”

-UNITAR is grateful to the Government of Canada and the Ministry for Foreign Affairs of Sweden whose support made possible this twelfth international training programme for indigenous peoples’ representatives from around the world.
+UNITAR is grateful to the Government of Canada and the Swedish International Development Cooperation Agency whose support made possible this twelfth international training programme for indigenous peoples’ representatives from around the world.
 The close collaboration with the OHCHR Minorities and Indigenous Peoples’ Section and the UN Voluntary Fund is also appreciated.
 There is already a waiting list for next international training programme for Indigenous Representatives, contingent on funding, planned for June 2020.

 Photo 1: Participating Indigenous Representatives from around the world